edictlab/SimpleFSM/README.markdown

 - `:new` specifies the destination state for the transition.
 The parameter is mandatory.
 If `:new` is `nil`, event is triggered but the transition is not performed and the FSM remains in the same state.
 - `:guard` specifies the Boolean function for checking the transition’s condition.
 The parameter is optional.
 The event is triggered and transition is performed only if this method returns true.
-- `:do` specifies the method to be called when the event is fired.
+- `:action` specifies the method or methods (specified in an array) to be called when the event is fired.
 This parameter is optional.
-If `:guard` is specified, then the `:do` method is called only if the `:guard` method returns `true`.
+If `:guard` is specified, then the `:action` method is called only if the `:guard` method returns `true`.
+It is possibe to use the keyword `:do` for this specification, but it is not prefered because it confuses source code editors.

 Two aditional versions of `transitions_for` specification are supported, both without using the `do-end` block.
 The transitions from the `Worker` class can be written in the following forms: